Road Trip Part 1 of 6: The Grand Canyon

 We continued on and decided to stop in Williams, AZ for lunch at Historic Barrel + Bottle House.
 To our surprise, the town was packed full of people eating, drinking, and enjoying a car show that was taking place right in the middle of town.
 This was such a great start to the trip!

 Arriving at the Grand Canyon National Park early evening was spectacular.
 I had hoped we’d make it to the visitor center to watch the movie and get a better plan for the next day, but it had just closed.
 No big deal, we had plenty of information from the visitor guide and online research.
 We did check out Mather Point and got a sneak peek of the grandeur that we’d learn more about the next day.

 It was Keith’s birthday and we all were ready to spend the day exploring the Grand Canyon.
 We planned to spend the entire day sightseeing and then go out for dinner to celebrate Keith.

 Our hotel was located in Grand Canyon Village so we were only about 15 minutes from the South Rim entrance.
-We chose to start the day by driving out to the to the Desert View Watchtower, we then worked our way back towards the visitor center.
+We chose to start the day by driving out to the Desert View Watchtower, we then worked our way back toward the visitor center.
 We stopped at each viewpoint along the way and took a break to check out the visitor center.

 Grand Canyon National Park is extremely large and this was only one of three main areas of the park.
 You will want to have a plan for what you want to see and do to be able to view this park efficiently, be sure to plan ahead!